cscott/node-pn/README.md

 debugging, at least until v8's native Promise debugging capabilities are completed.

+## Exceptions and odd cases

+* The `crypto` package contains a pair of functions which were synchronous if no callback was supplied.
+They are now always async; there is a `*Sync` version of the function if you want synchronous computation.  *This is backwards incompatible with existing node code.*

 ## Related packages

 Here are some other packages with similar aims: